 - Place pan over ice and stir in butter and vanilla extract.
 Cover with plastic and remove from ice when cold.

-- For chocolate sauce or ganache, chop chocolate into small pieces and place in a bowl, set aside.
+- For chocolate ganache, chop chocolate into small pieces and place in a bowl; set aside.

 - In a saucepan, bring heavy cream and Steviacane to a boil.
 Pour boiling cream onto chopped chocolate.
 Add butter.

 - Whisk until smooth and chocolate is melted.

 - The chocolate ganache can be reheated in a microwave oven at a later time.
 For a thinner consistency, add more boiling cream or milk.